AteBoy/New_Tong_Hua_FMS/README.md

 - This is the Github repository for the Financial Management System of New Legazpi Tong Hua Trading.

 ## Requirements
-- [XAMMP] -  Apache distribution containing MariaDB, PHP, and Perl.
+- [XAMMP] -  Apache distribution containing MariaDB, PHP, and Perl (Download version 7.4.29).
 - [VS Code] or any other advanced text editor.
 - Any browser (as long as it is updated to its latest version).